Himanshu-Kumatiya/Himanshu-Kumatiya/README.md

 Hi, I'm himanshu,
-Web development is my interest field,
-I am familar with the front end part.
-Also knew programming languages such as java, c, c++, python.
+I'm familar with front end and programming languages such as java, c, c++, python.
 I am always ready for the new opportunity.
-You can reach me by my gmail id- kumatiya123@gmail.com
+You can reach me through kumatiya123@gmail.com